Columbia Daily Spectator

-The Columbia Daily Spectator (known colloquially as the Spec) is the student newspaper of Columbia University.
-Founded in 1877, it is the oldest continuously operating college news daily in the nation after The Harvard Crimson, and has been legally independent of the university since 1962.
+The Columbia Daily Spectator (known colloquially as Spec) is the student newspaper of Columbia University.
+Founded in 1877, it is the second-oldest continuously operating college news daily in the nation after The Harvard Crimson, and has been legally independent from the university since 1962.
 It is published at 120th Street and Claremont Avenue in New York City.
-During the academic term, it is published online Sunday through Thursday and printed twice monthly.
+During the academic term, it is published online Sunday through Thursday and printed weekly.
 In addition to serving as a campus newspaper, the Spectator also reports the latest news of the surrounding Morningside Heights community.
 The paper is delivered to over 150 locations throughout the Morningside Heights neighborhood.

 History

 The Columbia Spectator was founded in 1877 by Frederick William Holls and H.G.
 Paine.
 Also serving on the paper's first editorial board was William Barclay Parsons.
 Several attempts at student journalism were made before the Spectator.
 The first student publication formed at Columbia was the short lived Philolexian Observer, founded in 1813.
 The Cap and Gown was founded in 1867 as both a student newspaper and literary publication.
 It was renamed to the Acta Columbiana in 1873, and was absorbed by the Spectator in 1885, which also took its motto, A Studentibus Studentibusque.

 The Spectator was first published as a fortnightly.
 In 1898 it became a weekly, and a year later began to be published semi-weekly, before finally becoming a daily paper in 1902.

 In April 2014, Spectator announced it would become the first Ivy League newspaper to cut its daily print for a weekly distribution to focus on digital content and increase revenue.
 The plan was approved shortly thereafter by the Board of Trustees, passing 7 to 4.
 John R. MacArthur, one of the members of the board, resigned in protest of the decision, but the paper did see the expected revenue increase.